-Lesley Bogad – Lesley Bogad is the proud, single parent of Micah J, a JCDS third grader in 2020-21.
+Lesley Bogad, Vice President – Lesley Bogad is the proud, single parent of Micah J, a recent JCDSRI graduate.
 For the past 20 years, she has made a career in teacher education at Rhode Island College where she is professor and chair of Educational Studies, affiliated faculty in Gender and Women’s Studies, and the co-Director of the Youth Development program.
 Her academic work focuses on schooling for social justice and building community.
 Lesley is a California native, an avid gardener, and a Jewish day school alum.
 Her superpowers include making beautiful tables in Google Docs, helping teachers and students find their “why,” and quoting Hamilton lyrics.

 Deb Herman – Deb Herman is an alumni parent of 3, and has kept JCDSRI close to her heart since her children graduated from the school.
 During the day she is a clinical-research psychologist, at night she spends as much time as possible creating upcycled functional art.
-She is very excited to be a board member and become more involved in the school!
+She is very excited to continue as a board member and stay involved in the school!

 Kenny Hersh – Kenny returns to the JCDSRI Board after a long hiatus.
 He previously served on the Board of Alperin Schechter Day School, two years as Treasurer.
 Kenny’s three children graduated from ASDS and all are sending, or going to send, their children to Jewish Day School as well.
-Kenny and his wife Leah are the owners of American Wallpaper and Design Center in Fall River, MA and are the proud grandparents to ten grandchildren.
-Term ends 2022.
+Kenny and his wife, Leah, are the owners of American Wallpaper and Design Center and are the proud grandparents to 10 grandchildren, 3 of whom attend JCDSRI.

-Shoshana Jacob, President – Shosh is a current parent of a 2nd grader and a Kindergartner.
-Shosh and her husband Josh recently moved to Providence to be closer to the JCDSRI community.
+Shoshana Jacob, President – Shosh is the proud parent of 2 JCDSRI alumni.
+Shosh and her husband, Josh, moved to Providence to be closer to the JCDSRI community.
 She grew up in Providence and attended the Alperin Schecter Day School (now JCDSRI) for 9 years.
 Shosh loved this school and attributes her love of Judaism and fondness for Jewish day schools to JCDSRI.
 She is thrilled that her children get to attend the same school (albeit more innovative) that she attended.
 Shosh is a Jewish Communal Professional and has worked at many synagogues doing various things from teaching in religious schools, to being a youth director, and even a young family outreach coordinator.
 She is currently the Interim Youth and Family Program Director at Temple Emanu-El in Providence.

-Mara Ostro – Mara’s oldest daughter graduated from JCDSRI in 2015 and is now at Hamilton/Wheeler School, and her two younger children are currently students at JCDSRI.
+Mara Ostro – Mara’s three children all attended JCDSRI and are now attending the Wheeler School.
 She is a speech pathologist and a graduate of Jewish day school herself.
-She previously served as the Chair of the Head of School Support Committee.
-Term ends 2020.
+She previously served as JCDSRI Board President and the Chair of the Head of School Support Committee.

 Judy Rosenstein – Judy grew up in Providence and after college settled here with her husband, Jay.
 Judy is the parent of three Providence area day school alumni – two from PHDS and one from JCDSRI/ASDS.
-She is the grandmother of four granddaughters all of who attend Jewish day schools.
+She is the grandmother of five granddaughters all of who attend (or will attend) Jewish day schools, one at JCDSRI.
 Judy is a former board or officer of JCDSRI, the JCC, Jewish Alliance and others.
 She is “pretty much” retired as Benny’s Toy Princess and now is a Baby Cuddler at Women and Infants Hospital.